 * to protect the privacy of individuals who file complaints

 Provincial/Territorial Reports on RCMP Public Complaints

-In addition to its annual report to Parliament, the CRCC, per section 45.52(2) of the RCMP Act, is required to submit an annual report to the minister who has the primary responsibility for policing in the province or territory, the federal Minister of Public Safety, and the RCMP Commissioner.
+In addition to its annual report to Parliament, the CRCC, per section 45.52(2) of the RCMP Act, is required to submit an annual report to the minister who has primary responsibility for policing in the province or territory, the federal Minister of Public Safety, and the RCMP Commissioner.

-- Identify trends, if any.
+- Identification of trends, if any.

 Administration of the Public Complaint Process